LeeSlater/file-upload-tool/README.md

 Download file-upload-tool and store it somewhere on your server.

-Set the uploads file (i.e. where the files will be uploaded to) in upload.php and delete.php.
+Set the uploads folder (i.e. where the files will be uploaded to) in upload.php and delete.php.
 Also set the file path of file-upload-tool in include.js.

 Include the include.js file via HTML script tag, like so:
 ```